-In its twenty two years of existence, Unity in the Community (UIC) has transformed from a humble festival with a sturdy infrastructure into a regional bedrock that is able to bring its original mission of diversity to a broader audience.
+In its twenty seven years of existence, Unity in the Community (UIC) has transformed from a humble festival with a sturdy infrastructure into a regional bedrock that is able to bring its original mission of diversity to a broader audience.

 In 2014 UIC was under the leadership of Mareesa Henderson and April Anderson, two long-standing committee members.
 After a very successful 20th anniversary year, Mareesa and April saw the need to find a permanent home for the festival and had the vision to form a non-for-profit organization whose sole purpose is to provide leadership and continue the twenty-year tradition of celebrating diversity in Spokane.
 In November 2014 NW Unity was formed as the umbrella organization for UIC.
 NW Unity gained its designation as a 501c3 corporation in April 2015

 Unity in the Community shined in 2015, as it was a breakout year for the festival.
 Under Mareesa and April’s leadership, the 21st Annual Unity in the Community Festival was bigger than ever.

 We welcome all community leaders, organizers, and businesses to join us.
 Be a part of UIC’s decision-making processes to shape our community direction for a prosperous present and abundant multicultural future.

 Unity is a statement that represents “we are all in this together.”
 We as a community should never strive to restrict our resources, create boundaries by neighborhoods, or engage in actions that do not strengthen partnership or collaboration among diverse communities where possible.